FriendsOfPHP/well-known-implementations/README.md

  - Slim
  - Symfony

-More abstractions / vendors can be added by contributions, e.g. for psr/log-implementation, psr/cache-implementation, psr/simple-cache-implementation.
+More abstractions / vendors can be added by contributions.

-If your favorite SDK does not use this package yet, please let them know about it or better: the send them a PR!
+If your favorite SDK does not use this package yet, please let them know about it or better: send them a PR!